marcospgp/marcospgp.github.io/notes.md

 - alt + up -> win + up
 - alt + down -> win + down

+Also restore PowerToys Run with:

+- ctrl + space -> alt + space

 Missing:

 - Erase to start of line (cmd + backspace on MacOS) (not very important as one can simply select the line, then erase.)